unclebanks/unclebanks.github.io/README.md

 ## Source Folder Structure
 The following diagram is ordered by topic rather than alphabetically, to make finding what you want easier.
+Some `.js` files may now be `.ts` files as we are in the process of migrating to Typescript
 ```c
 src/
 │